starsheriff/train-os/README.md

 * cross-compile some (or many) parts to an ARM processor.
 (I have an STM and Infineon board lying around unused)

+# Prerequesits?
+None.
+Seriously, don't get scared.
+The whole point of this tutorial is to develop all required knowledge from the ground up.
+There is only _one_ condition I assume, and that is that you can program decently.
+By decent I mean that you at least have heard about the stack and heap and can be productive in some language.
+I guess that should be enough.
+After all, we are not trying to develop the next gen mainstream os here, we are tinkering on a hobby level.

+And one things I can assure you: Even if you will never touch this code again and will never write an OS.
+The experience _will_ change your understanding of the systems you are working on _deeply_.
+The knowledge gained from developing at kernel level spreads like seeds throughout your career and the insights will prove useful in the most unexpected moments.

 # Scratchpad (unorganized ideas from here on)

 # Ideas